howToCodeWell/course-php-login-from-scratch/docs/lessons/lesson_9.md

 This function will get the `$userKey` which could either be a `string` or  `null`.
 From this `$userKey` the username is returned based on what is stored in the `USER_CONFIG` array.
 If the username cannot be found then `null` will be returned.

-All the tests should now pass after running `make test`.
+All the tests should now pass after running `composer test`.

 Let's also make sure that a valid username is returned when a `user_key` is set in the session.
 Create the following test in `UserTest.php`